Sparkier/Hierarchical-Image-Explorer/README.md

 # Hierarchical Image Explorer (HIE)

 ![image](docs/img/banner.png)
 The goal of this project was to develop a Level of Detail visualization for large-scale image datasets that allows interactive exploration of the data.
-It is part of the specialization subject Computer Graphics in the 5th and 6th semester for computer science and media students at Ulm University.

 ![image](docs/img/fullscreen_view.png)